 LGBTQ traveler advantages

 One-trillion dollars for people typically without kids is a lot of money and not a lot of responsibility.
 So how are we spending our discretionary income?

 It’s so common it’s cliché: Queer people love to travel!
 According to the National Gay & Lesbian Chamber of Commerce as of 2016, “American LGBTQ consumers spend over $100 billion annually on travel.”
 According to a recent study performed by Grindr (yep!), 40% of LGBT millennials travel quarterly and 24% travel monthly.

-Now is when we’re trying to get away from the cold or plan our summer vacation.
-If that sounds like you, here are five cost-conscious tips for queer travelers to get your travel on right.
+If it sounds like you’re an LGBTQ traveler, here are five cost-conscious tips to get your queer travel on right.

 We’re super fans of websites and apps that make our travel planning and budgeting easier.

 One of our favorite apps is Rome2Rio.
-It maps the most efficient routes to get from one location to the next in terms of time and cost.
-If you’re in Brussels and want to get to get to Cape Town, for instance, Rome2Rio will get you there.
+It maps the most efficient and cheapest routes to get from point A to point B. If you’re in Brussels and want to get to get to Cape Town Rome2Rio will get you there.

-Another favorite tool is Skyscanner, which searches the sky for the cheapest flights to get from one location to the next.
-Skyscanner relies completely on its algorithm to find flights and not its relationship to airlines, so its recommendations are unbiased.
+Another favorite for the LGBTQ traveler is Skyscanner.
+Skyscanner searches the sky for the cheapest flights to get from one location to the next.
+It relies completely on algorithms to find flights and not its relationship to airlines, so its recommendations are unbiased.